isomerpages/mlaw-lab/_legal-services/4f-payment.md

 ---
 layout: leftnav-page-content
-title: How to make first payment
+title: How to make first payment?
-permalink: /legal-services/payment/
+permalink: /legal-services/how-to-make-first-payment/
-breadcrumb: What happens after I apply?
+breadcrumb: How to make first payment?
 collection_name: legal-services
 second_nav_title: "What happens After I Apply?"
 ---

-Payment
+How to make first payment?
 ---

 You can make payment through the following methods: